 What is your role at your organization?

-I am the Co-Founder of CEO of BeGirl.
-I am also the designer behind the brand, though I’m not doing so much of the designing right now; I’m more in the management position.
+I am the Co-Founder and CEO of BeGirl.
+I am also the designer behind the brand, though I’m not doing much designing right now; I’m more in the management position.

 Tell me more about the work of BeGirl.
 What are your visions/goals for this project?

-BeGirl was born basically out of . . . chance, I will say.
+BeGirl was a heap of luck, I will say.
 I’m an industrial designer, and I come from a rural area of Colombia.
 I was fortunate and blessed enough to get a scholarship to study in Bogota, the capital of Colombia.
-From there, I got an internship in New York; all my career was done in New York.
-BeGirl was kind of like a heap of luck, I will say.
+From there, I got an internship in New York.
 When I was doing my Masters at Columbia University, I got the opportunity to jump in a class—it was completely random—called Energy Access.
-It was taught by a really fabulous and brilliant professor, Jeffrey Sachs, who is very eminent in development.
+It was taught by a really brilliant professor, Jeffrey Sachs, who is very eminent in development.
 He was talking about the fact that so many people die from pneumonia just because they don’t happen to have proper stoves, or the kids who get burns because of kerosene lamps; and it really hit me, as an industrial designer, that so many people were having such a hard time just because they didn’t have access to products—access to design.

-That was the thing that really motivated me to go to Uganda, and that’s where everything started—because when I traveled to Uganda to learn about how design can actually better the lives of other people who really need more services and products, that’s how I became aware of the issue of the lack of access to sanitary protection for girls.
-And it was shocking; I come from a rural area of a developing country, but nevertheless, it never occurred to me that girls were having such a hard time.
+That was the thing that motivated me to go to Uganda, to learn about how design can actually better the lives of other people who really need more services and products—and that’s how I became aware of the issue of the lack of access to sanitary protection for girls.
+It was shocking; I come from a rural area of a developing country, but nevertheless, it never occurred to me that girls were having such a hard time.
 And that’s where everything started: you know, as an industrial designer, we make products, and I created my first prototype out of an umbrella and a mosquito net.
-I created a product that really helped girls to use their current materials in a way that it was safer and more dignified.
+I created a product that really helped girls to use their current materials in a way that was safer and more dignified.

 That’s basically the whole premise of BeGirl.
 We started from a prototype made from an umbrella and a mosquito net—and now, we are a brand!
 The products are a vehicle for us to bring a message: “Let’s reframe periods.
-Let’s change the rhetoric and conversation around periods.
+Let’s change the rhetoric.
 Instead of it being something stigmatizing or dirty or full of shame, let’s change it to something beautiful, that people are happy to talk about—that people feel empowered about and celebrated for.”
 It started with a prototype, and then it became a product, and now it’s a brand.